technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 > ![A screenshot of a computer Description automatically
 > generated](./media/image9.png)

-### Task 2 : Create Github Codespace to initiate the Azure Developer CLI template
+### Task 2 : Create GitHub Codespace to initiate the Azure Developer CLI template

-This usecase has a dev container configuration, which makes it easier to develop apps locally, deploy them to Azure, and monitor them.
+This use case has a dev container configuration, which makes it easier to develop apps locally, deploy them to Azure, and monitor them.
 We use Azure development CLI templates to deploy apps

-1. Open a browser and go to ``https:\\\github.com`` and sign in with your Github account.
+1. Open a browser and go to ``https://github.com`` and sign in with your GitHub account.

 2. Fork this
     repository `https://github.com/technofocus-pte/flask-postgresql-CSTesting.git` to
-    your account by clicking on **Fork** as shown in below image.
+    your account by clicking on **Fork** as shown in the below image.

 ![A screenshot of a computer Description automatically generated](./media/image10.jpeg)